dinudaniel/oci-automation-hub/vcluster-on-oke-sample/README.md

 1. Clone the terraform files from github.

-2. Use Oracle Resource Manager to create and apply the stack
+2. Use Oracle Resource Manager to create and apply the stack.

   - using the hamburger menu, go to Oracle Resource Manager
   - choose `Stacks`